 Conclusion

-Using variance in generics brings a lot of headache and isn’t always easy to understand.
+Using variance in generics brings a lot of headaches and isn’t always easy to understand.
 But it brings great variability in a type-safe way.

 Further Reading

-There is one great source which I recommend everyone to read.
+There is one great source that I recommend everyone to read.
 It is Dave Leeds’ guides on Kotlin: